Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [x] IT Service Management Connector (ITSM).
 - [ ] Insight & Analytics.

-### Note: This question is part of a series of questions that present the same scenario.
-Each question in the series contains a unique solution that might meet the stated goals.
-Some question sets might have more than one correct solution, while others might not have a correct solution.
-After you answer a question in this section, you will NOT be able to return to it.
-As a result, these questions will not appear in the review screen.
-You manage a project in Azure DevOps.
+### You manage a project in Azure DevOps.
 You need to prevent the configuration of the project from changing over time.
 Solution: Implement Continuous Integration for the project.
 Does this meet the goal?

-- [ ] Yes
+- [ ] Yes.
-- [x] No
+- [x] No.

-### Note: This question is part of a series of questions that present the same scenario.
-Each question in the series contains a unique solution that might meet the stated goals.
-Some question sets might have more than one correct solution, while others might not have a correct solution.
-After you answer a question in this section, you will NOT be able to return to it.
-As a result, these questions will not appear in the review screen.
-You manage a project in Azure DevOps.
+### You manage a project in Azure DevOps.
 You need to prevent the configuration of the project from changing over time.
 Solution: Add a code coverage step to the build pipelines.
 Does this meet the goal?

-- [ ] Yes
+- [ ] Yes.
-- [s] No
+- [x] No.

-### SIMULATION You need to configure an Azure web app named az400-9940427-main to contain an environmental variable named "MAX_ITEMS".
+### You need to configure an Azure web app named az400-9940427-main to contain an environmental variable named "MAX_ITEMS".
 The environmental variable must have a value of 50.
 To complete this task, sign in to the Microsoft Azure portal.

 ![Question 570](images/question570.jpg)

-### SIMULATION You need to prepare a network security group (NSG) named az400-9940427-nsg1 to host an Azure DevOps pipeline agent.
+### You need to prepare a network security group (NSG) named az400-9940427-nsg1 to host an Azure DevOps pipeline agent.
 The solution must allow only the required outbound port for Azure DevOps and deny all other inbound and outbound access to the Internet.
 To complete this task, sign in to the Microsoft Azure portal.

 ![Question 571](images/question571.jpg)

-### Your company develops an app for iOS.
-All users of the app have devices that are members of a private distribution group in Microsoft Visual Studio App Center.
-You plan to distribute a new release of the app.
-You need to identify which certificate file you require to distribute the new release from App Center.
-Which file type should you upload to App Center?

-- [ ] .cer
-- [ ] .pfx
-- [x] .p12
-- [ ] .pvk

-### Note: This question is part of a series of questions that present the same scenario.
-Each question in the series contains a unique solution that might meet the stated goals.
-Some question sets might have more than one correct solution, while others might not have a correct solution.
-After you answer a question in this section, you will NOT be able to return to it.
-As a result, these questions will not appear in the review screen.
-You plan to create a release pipeline that will deploy Azure resources by using Azure Resource Manager templates.
+### You plan to create a release pipeline that will deploy Azure resources by using Azure Resource Manager templates.
 The release pipeline will create the following resources: Two resource groups Four Azure virtual machines in one resource group Two Azure SQL databases in other resource group You need to recommend a solution to deploy the resources.
 Solution: Create a single standalone template that will deploy all the resources.
 Does this meet the goal?

-- [ ] Yes
+- [ ] Yes.
-- [x] No
+- [x] No.

-### Note: This question-is part of a series of questions that present the same scenario.
-Each question-in the series contains a unique solution that might meet the stated goals.
-Some question-sets might have more than one correct solution, while others might not have a correct solution.
-After you answer a question-in this section, you will NOT be able to return to it.
-As a result, these questions will not appear in the review screen.
-You plan to create a release pipeline that will deploy Azure resources by using Azure Resource Manager templates.
+### You plan to create a release pipeline that will deploy Azure resources by using Azure Resource Manager templates.
 The release pipeline will create the following resources: Two resource groups Four Azure virtual machines in one resource group Two Azure SQL databases in other resource group You need to recommend a solution to deploy the resources.
 Solution: Create two standalone templates, each of which will deploy the resources in its respective group.
 Does this meet the goal?

-- [ ] Yes
+- [ ] Yes.
-- [x] No
+- [x] No.

-### Note: This question-is part of a series of questions that present the same scenario.
-Each question-in the series contains a unique solution that might meet the stated goals.
-Some question-sets might have more than one correct solution, while others might not have a correct solution.
-After you answer a question-in this section, you will NOT be able to return to it.
-As a result, these questions will not appear in the review screen.
-You have an approval process that contains a condition.
+### You have an approval process that contains a condition.
 The condition requires that releases be approved by a team leader before they are deployed.
 You have a policy stating that approvals must occur within eight hours.
 You discover that deployment fail if the approvals take longer than two hours.
 You need to ensure that the deployments only fail if the approvals take longer than eight hours.
 Solution: From Pre-deployment conditions, you modify the Time between re-evaluation of gates option.
 Does this meet the goal?

-- [x] Yes
+- [x] Yes.
-- [ ] No
+- [ ] No.

-### Note: This question-is part of a series of questions that present the same scenario.
-Each question-in the series contains a unique solution that might meet the stated goals.
-Some question-sets might have more than one correct solution, while others might not have a correct solution.
-After you answer a question-in this section, you will NOT be able to return to it.
-As a result, these questions will not appear in the review screen.
-You plan to create a release pipeline that will deploy Azure resources by using Azure Resource Manager templates.
+### You plan to create a release pipeline that will deploy Azure resources by using Azure Resource Manager templates.
 The release pipeline will create the following resources: Two resource groups Four Azure virtual machines in one resource group Two Azure SQL databases in other resource group You need to recommend a solution to deploy the resources.
 Solution: Create a main template that will deploy the resources in one resource group and a nested template that will deploy the resources in the other resource group.
 Does this meet the goal?

-- [ ] Yes
-- [x] No

-### Your company has a project in Azure DevOps.
-You need to ensure that when there are multiple builds pending deployment, only the most recent build is deployed.
-What should you use?

-- [ ] deployment conditions
+- [ ] Yes.
-- [x] deployment queue settings\
+- [x] No.
-- [ ] release gates
-- [ ] pull request triggers

-### HOTSPOT You currently use JIRA, Jenkins, and Octopus as part of your DevOps processes.
+### You currently use JIRA, Jenkins, and Octopus as part of your DevOps processes.
 You plan to use Azure DevOps to replace these tools.
 Which Azure DevOps service should you use to replace each tool?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.
-Hot Area:

 ![Question 572](images/question572.jpg)